euvl/vue-js-modal/README.md

 | ---          | --- |
 | before-open  | Emits while modal is still invisible, but was added to the DOM |
 | opened       | Emits after modal became visible or started transition |
 | before-close | Emits before modal is going to be closed.
-Can be stopped from the event listener calling `event.stop()` (example: you are creating a text editor, and want to stop closing and ask the user to correct mistakes if the text is not valid)
+Can be stopped from the event listener calling `event.cancel()` (example: you are creating a text editor, and want to stop closing and ask the user to correct mistakes if the text is not valid)
 | closed       | Emits right before modal is destroyed |

 Example: